This site uses cookies

 In addition to the services available in Portsmouth, the VRU commissions the following services:

-This is a custody intervention service for 18-25 year olds.
-The service is voluntary for young people that have been arrested and require guidance and support in moving away from offending and into employment, training or education.
+RESET programme: This is a community-based intervention service for 18-25 year olds.
+The service is voluntary for young people that have offended and require guidance and support in moving away from offending and into employment, training or education

 Statement from Portsmouth Community Safety Plan –